open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 > works on what they're interested in or whatever they decide to work
 > on?
 (Later, you discuss what of the work is included in some kind of
 > mainline version of the Open MRI, I guess everyone has their own
-> version of this, this Open MRI, and there is no mainline version of
+> version of this Open MRI, and there is no mainline version of
 > it.)

 {{< expand "Show answer">}}